WICG/attribution-reporting-api/EVENT.md

     "source_site": "https://source.example",
     "attribution_destination": "https://destination.example"
   }
-}
+}]
 ```

-These error reports will be sent immediately upon the error occurring during
+These debugging reports will be sent immediately upon the error occurring
-source registration.
+during source registration.

 Note that if other failures are reported using this framework, the browser may
 enforce a small random delay and omit some data (e.g. `source_event_id`) to